CN3ves/5-/docs/index.md

 ### 2.1 Conflict Structure
 [top](#table-of-contents)

 This system uses turns to structure the game, where **each turn is made by a single intervention from every player**, giving the opportunity for every player to take an action if he wishes to do so.
-Importantly, **all actuinf withing a turn occurs simiultaneously** so there is no clear initiative or turn order.
+Importantly, **all actions withing a turn occurs simiultaneously** so there is no clear initiative or turn order.
 At the begging of each turn, the previous actions are resolved, the consequences described and the new situation introduced. **Conflict arises any time the outcome of the players' actions is uncertain**.
-As such, each conflict should reflect a specific situations matching one of the character's attributes.
-All conflicts are solved with a narrative approache, where the results from the previous turn inform on the behavior of the NPCs on the next turn. *This is to day that, for example, a dragon does not have to be bashed to a pulp of negative HP to be defeated, its actions are determined by the number of successes and failures the players accumulated during the conflict*.
+As such, each conflict should reflect a specific situations matching one of the [character's attributes](#12-character-attributes).
+All conflicts are solved with a narrative approach, where the results from the previous turn inform on the behavior of the NPCs on the next turn. *This is to say that, for example, a dragon does not have to be bashed to a pulp of negative HP to be defeated, its actions are determined by the number of successes and failures the players accumulated during the conflict, where each success reflect a new action, approach or consideration noticeable by the players*.

 ### 2.2 Conflict actions
 [top](#table-of-contents)

-During conflict, **each player is allows to choose two actions each turn** with a potential defense action being called if the character is attacked.
+During conflict, **each player is allowed to move and choose one other actions each turn** with a potential defense action being called if the character is attacked.
 Actions are free-form and if the player comes up with an idea, that should be implemented within reason.
 Basic actions include:

   > **Move action**: cover 1 "space" of movement.
-  > **Attack action**: actively attempt to cause damage to a target (either with sword or word!).
+  > **Attack action**: actively attempt to cause damage to a target (either with sword or word!)
-  > **Defence action**: protect from and adversary's attack or insult.
+  > **Defence action**: protect from and adversary's attack or insult (dodge, evade, shield, etc.)
   > **Manoeuver action**: try to impose a disadvantage on a target (disarm, hide, gain terrain advantage, etc.)
   > **Interact action**: interact with items, be it picking them from the floor or from a bag, reloading a weapon or drinking a potion, etc.
   > **Recover action**:** recover from a previous attack or simply fall back to overview the battle field or catch some breath

-  .
+**Stances**: However, given the limited scope of these basic actions, the players may attempt to take a spefific stances, adding more strategic options.
+Stances reflect how the character is currently approaching conflict.
+Based on the intended approach, the player can call a stance [effect](#24-conflict-effects) to:

+  * Gamble an action for additional bonus. *An agressive player may wish to gamble away the defence action to attempt a new attack, depending on the first attack being successful or a spellcaster may gamble away his success in order to attack an extra target*.
+  * Shifting bonus and penalties to improve a specific action. *A defensive character may wish to take a +1 defensive bonus in exchange for a -1 attack bonus or a manouvering charatcer may put his efforts on outsmarting the target for a +1 manoeuver bonus and the cost of a -1 defense penalty.*

 **Movement**:In this system, there are no grids, maps or any other sort of objective locations and positions during conflicts.
 The general layout is described, highlighting particularities that could be used for or against the players and all characters involved will start in relative positions to each other.
 Each character can be close, nearby, in range or out of range to any other character:
 * Close enemies can be attacked normally with melee weapons, but with a -1 penalty for ranged weapons and magic.
 If hit once, ranged attackers will be forced into a defensive position and see their attack disrupted.